Bounds for variables with few occurrences in conjunctive normal forms: The upper bound for

-In a sense the main auxiliary lemma of this \Schrift{} is the following Lemma \ref{lem:auxminvardeg} (especially Part \ref{lem:auxminvardeg3}) on the deficiencies obtained when splitting a saturated minimally unsatisfiable clause-set.
+We take up again the argumentation of the first three case studies from Subsection \ref{sec:introfour}, adding now the missing details.
+In a sense the main auxiliary lemma of this \Schrift{} is the following Lemma \ref{lem:auxminvardeg} on the deficiencies obtained when splitting a saturated minimally unsatisfiable clause-set.
 This receives its importance from the fact that every minimally unsatisfiable clause-set can be saturated (recall Subsection \ref{sec:Saturation}; this method was first applied in this context in \cite{Ku99dKo}).